 The report describes the findings from an FSA-funded module of questions on food technologies in the 2008 British Social Attitudes (BSA) survey.
 The module also included four questions on genetically modified (GM) food that were asked in the BSA survey in 1999 and 2003.

 This research seeks to deepen our understanding of partnership models in order to support the Agency's incident prevention policy makers developing more effective partnerships with key industry stakeholders.

-This research explored UK consumer responses to and views on GM labelling, including ‘GM-free’ labelling.
-The results from this research will inform UK policy on the use of ‘GM free’ labelling and ensure that the public’s views are reflected in our future discussions, at EU level, on GM labelling issues.
+This research explored UK consumer responses to GM labelling, including “GM-free” labelling.
+The results were presented to the Board at the April 2013 meeting.
+The results will: (1) inform UK policy on the use of ‘GM free’ labelling and (2) ensure that the UK public’s views are reflected in our future discussions at EU level on GM labelling issues.

 A small number of in-depth interviews were carried out to add to the Agency’s understanding of what works to secure regulatory compliance.
 This was accompanied by a short paper on the implications of this research, and related research, for the Agency’s work.

 This evaluation provides a social science perspective on a framework for assessing and communicating uncertainty produced by the Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT).
 It evaluates existing research to consider how people understand uncertainty and how this affects the framework.